Genevieve Sexton practises in commercial and banking & finance law with a strong emphasis on corporate financing transactions.

 She has acted for financiers and borrowers, major corporations and family groups in a diverse range of finance and restructuring matters, including corporate finance, property development finance, mezzanine finance, joint ventures, shareholder arrangements and formal and informal corporate restructures.

-Genevieve joined Arnold Bloch Leibler as an articled clerk in 2003, and was appointed as a senior associate in 2008 and a partner in 2011.
+Genevieve joined Arnold Bloch Leibler as an article clerk, was appointed as a senior associate in 2008 and a partner in 2011.

 Genevieve’s practice focuses on the following areas:

-- large solvent and insolvent restructuring and workout transactions;
+- large solvent and insolvent restructuring and workout transactions, and

 - general commercial and corporate transactions, including joint ventures, shareholder arrangements, business acquisitions and restructuring advice.